tkn-tub/ns3-gym/src/lte/doc/source/lte-pathloss-design.rst

 External Walls Penetration Loss (BEL)
 -------------------------------------

-This component models the penetration loss thruogh walls for indoor to outdoor communications and viceversa.
+This component models the penetration loss through walls for indoor to outdoor communications and vice-versa.
 The values are taken from the [cost231]_ model.

   * Wood ~ 4 dB
   * Concrete with windows (no metallised) ~ 7 dB